SarahLacard/newyears25/README.md

 ## Quick Start
 1. Clone the repository
-2. Open index.html in your browser
+2. Switch to dev-test branch for development
-3. For development, use the dev-test branch
+3. Open index.html in your browser

 ## Project Structure
 - index.html: Main entry point